McDonald leads Hawaii to 38-34 win over BYU in Hawaii Bowl

-“I was nervous and excited,” McDonald said.
-“It was destiny for us.”
+Still, it took a late rally for Hawaii to beat BYU for the first time since 2001 when both were part of the Western Athletic Conference.
+Hawaii led 31-24 at halftime, but the Cougars (7-6) shut out the Warriors until the final part of the fourth.

-Rolovich played for Hawaii in 2001 when it last beat BYU, back when both were in the Western Athletic Confernce.
-This was the first time they met in a bowl game, with Hawaii (10-5) designated the visiting team on its home field.
+McDonald scrambled for 9 yards.
+He found Mardner behind the defense for a 38-yard pass that at least put Hawaii in range to tie the game.
+And then he hit Mardner on a post route, and he tumbled into the end zone as Aloha Stadium erupted for its home team, even though the Warriors (10-5) were technically the visiting team.

-BYU wasted a solid game by Wilson, whose father grew up in Hawaii.
-Wilson threw for 274 yards and ran for 72 yards and two short TDs to help the Cougars rally in the first half.
+BYU wasted a solid game by Zach Wilson, whose father grew up in Hawaii.
+Wilson threw for 274 yards and ran for 72 yards and two short TDs to help the Cougars rally from a 10-point deficit in the first half.

-BYU’s last chance ended when Bethley picked off Wilson for the second time, and the celebration was on.
+BYU’s last chance ended when Khoury Bethley intercepted Wilson for the second time, and the celebration was on.

 McDonald finished 28 of 46, and he did most of his damage in the first half by throwing for 331 yards and three scores.
 Of the four touchdown drives, the shortest was 40 yards.
 That one followed Bethley’s first interception.
 Two plays later, McDonald found Jared Smart on a post route with a perfectly thrown pass that made it 14-0.